 - December 26: St. Stephen's Day

-Employees who have worked for a year with the same employer are entitled to 4 weeks’ of paid annual leave.
+Employees who have worked for a year with the same employer are entitled to 4 weeks' paid annual leave.
 Those who have worked for at least 60 days in a year are entitled to annual leave prorated according to the number of months worked in a year.
 Employees with 15 years of continuous service or those who have reached the age of 33 are entitled to annual leave for 5 weeks.
 Unused vacation only in excess of 4 weeks is compensated.
-Vacation can be split into several periods but at least two weeks’ of vacation must be taken continuously.
+Vacation can be split into several different periods, but at least two weeks of vacation must be taken continuously.

-Employees are given one day's paid leave for marriage.
+Employees are given 1 day's paid leave for marriage.

 After maternity leave, fathers or mothers can take parental leave until the child reaches the age of 3.
 In case the child has chronic health problems, parental leave can be taken until the child is 6 years old.